cbteeple/hand_arm_cbt/README.md

 <a name="pick-place-joint"/>

 #### Joint Space:
-You can set up pick-and-place routine using joint configurations directly.
+You can set up pick-and-place routines using joint configurations directly.
-- Build an routine manually
+1. Build an routine manually
-	- Create a yaml file similar to the ones in "trajectories"
+	- Open "_trajectories/examples/manually_built/joint_traj.yaml_" in a text editor
-	- In *sequence* >> *setup*, change the *arm_traj_space* to "*joint*"
+	- In *sequence* >> *setup*, the *arm_traj_space* is set to "*joint*"
+	- In *arm*, the move segments are defined in joint positions.
+	- In *hand*, the pressures are defined like normal

+2. Run the trajectory planner
+	- `roslaunch hand_arm pick-place-plan.launch traj:=examples/manually_built/joint_traj`

-- Run the pick and place routine like normal.
+3. Run the pick and place routine like normal.
-	- `roslaunch hand_arm pick-place-run.launch traj:=pick_front speed_factor:=1.0 reps:=20`
+	- `roslaunch hand_arm pick-place-run.launch traj:=examples/manually_built/joint_traj speed_factor:=1.0 reps:=20`

 <a name="any-device"/>